#356: Shinny Dipping

 That's wild.

 You guys, you got caught.
-Everybody, we got to talk about it.
+You got everybody.

 I'd like to see a scene.
 Okay.